-The Superintendent may modify the expulsion requirement under either paragraph 1 or 2 above, and the Board on a case-by-case basis may modify the Superintendent's determination.
+The expulsion requirement under either paragraph one or two above may be modified by the Superintendent, and the Superintendent's determination may be modified by the Board on a caseby-case basis.
 The Superintendent or designee may grant an exception to this policy, upon the prior request of an adult supervisor, for students in theatre, cooking, ROTC, martial arts, and similar programs, whether or not school-sponsored, provided the item is not equipped, nor intended, to do bodily harm.